I was recently having a meeting with my discipleship group and, while reading a book, we all came across this statement,

 Here are a few reasons why I believe every Christian should study Systematic Theology:

 - It teaches you the foundational doctrines of our faith.
 Please hear what I am NOT saying.
-I am not saying the Scriptures are not sufficient within themselves to teach us the things of God we need to know about living the Christian life to the fullest.
+I am not saying the Scriptures are not sufficient within themselves to teach us the things of God and the things we need to know about living the Christian life to the fullest.
 I also am not saying that a degree in theology is a necessary element for a successful pastorate and ministry.
 However, it should always be our aim to be continually growing in our knowledge of the things of God.
 Without the theological doctrines of our faith, we have no foundation on which to stand.

 - It teaches you why you believe what you believe.
 There are too many believers, who are completely unaware of what they believe, trying to communicate why they believe certain things.
 I know it’s a blunt statement, but I believe it to be true.
 We result to the internet for our truth claims instead of the inexhaustible truth of God’s Word.
 Systematic Theology teaches you why you believe the way you do about things such as salvation, the atonement, the Church, baptism, etc.